georgepelal/YoutubeVideoDownloader/README.md

 # YoutubeVideoDownloader
 This is a Youtube video downloader that requires just the video's link
 # Requirements
-You only need to download pytube
+You only need to install pytube

-pip install pytube
+(pip install pytube)